adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

 * Fix CI on Linux to actually fail when test failures occur
+* Rename propertylist in new-graphitem, new-graphobject to propertymap
+* Add-GraphItemReference
+*
 * Get-GraphType and New-GraphObject should accept both fqn and uqn instead of just uqn for primitve types as for other type classes
 * Remove module rename workaround for case issues in CI on Linux
 * Possible refactor of ScalarTypeProvider and CompositeTypeProvider into per-typeclass providers